p1ng-request/docs/templates/Google Sheets/Google_Sheets_Get_data.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-This notebook fetch data from a Google Sheets spreadsheet.
+**Description:** This notebook provides a guide to using Google Sheets to access and analyze data.

 ## Input